-Construction traffic would access the site off the A92 at the Salmond's Muir junction leading onto Bomyton Road to the site.
+Construction traffic would access the site off the A92 at the Salmond's Muir junction leading onto Bonnyton Road to the site.
 The plan below shows our current preferred delivery route and access point, which could be used for the delivery of materials and access for construction and maintenance.

-The proposed route is 2.6 km from the A92 to the site boundary, with good connections via silo roads and underpasses.
-Bomynon Road is a wide single carriageway We are discussing whether there is any requirement from the highways officers for additional passing places along Bomynon Road, which could be developed within existing verge areas.
+The proposed route is 2.6 km from the A92 to the site boundary, with good connections via also proads and underpasses.
+Bomyron Road is a wide single carriageway.
+We are discussing whether there is any requirement from the highways officers for additional passing places along Brownfor Road, which could be developed within existing verge areas.
+Further details will be contained within any tuture planning application.
+Where possible, traffic nonemarked in the scheduled to avoid peak morning and evening periods.
+Additionally, we will appoint a decicated Community Lalakon Officer to engage with local residents throughout the construction and operational phases, should the solar farm receive content.

-Further details will be contained within any future planning application.
-Where possible, traffic movements will be scheduled to avoid peak morning and evening periods.
-Additionally, we will appoint a declorated Community Liabion Offence to appare with local residents throughout the construction and operational phases, should the solar farm receive consent. details will be o nam receive consent.
-We have been achievely orgaging with Angus Council highways officers and independent through the development of a comprehensive Construction Traffe Management Plan (CTMP) that will be submitted with any future planning application.
-The CTMP will defail the framework for managing the sale movement of construction and delivey traffer, including expected traffic volumes and timing restrictions.
+when we have been actively engaging with Angus Coursi highways officers and independent transport consultants to capture these proposals through the development of a comprehensive Construction Talfic Management Pian (CTAP) that will be submitted with any future planning application.
+The CTAP will detail the framework for managing the sale movement of construction and delively traffic, including expected traffic volumes and timing restrictions.